Email this link to a friend.

-Infertility beta HCG levels are not straight forward indicators of pregnancy.
-While there is correlation between the health of the pregnancy and beta levels, it requires an experienced professional to make accurate sense of it.
+Beta HCG levels are not straight forward indicators of pregnancy.
+While there is a correlation between the health of the pregnancy and beta HCG levels, it requires an experienced professional to make an accurate sense of it.

 HCG ( also known as beta HCG or just beta) is a very special molecule.
-It's unique in that it's produced only by the placenta ( very very rarely, it's also produced by some ovarian and testicular tumours).
-This means that for all practical purposes, it's found only in pregnant women and is therefore a very good marker for pregnancy.
+It's full form is human chorionic gonadotropin, which is quite a mouthful !
+It's unique in that it's produced only by the cells of the placenta called the trophoblast.
+This means that for all practical purposes, it's found only in pregnant women and is, therefore, a very good marker for pregnancy.

-Since HCG levels rises exponentially, there is a very very wide range of normal.
+Since HCG levels rise exponentially, there is a very very wide range of normal.
 This is why it's very hard to interpret just one level in isolation.
 It's important to check at least 2 levels at least 48 hours apart to determine the trend.
 In a healthy pregnancy, the levels should double every 48 - 72 hours.
 If they do not do so, this suggests your pregnancy may not be healthy.

 It's not possible to determine whether the pregnancy is single or multiple based only on the HCG level.
 While it's true that HCG levels are higher in multiple pregnancies than in singletons, because there is so much overlap, you cannot jump to any conclusions based on the HCG level alone.
 This is why it's important to interpret the HCG level in conjunction with vaginal ultrasound scanning results.